JeyDotC/Hirudo/README.md

 is your place, there you will find a sample application that tests some of the Hirudo framework features and a neat *README.md* file with some explanations.

-Oooor... you may want to know how plugins work, in such case you can look at *ext/plugins/* folder, there is a sample plugin.

 <!--
 * This is the most basic configuration object and has the next propeties: